 Does it feel like deja vu?
-This persistently repeatable pattern that has been locked in for most of December has some side effects.
-No snow for the west.
-While areas around the Midwest are seeing their snowiest start to the Winter in years, areas out west are looking at their slowest start to the water year.
+This persistent pattern, locked in for most of December, has some side effects.
+No snow for the west!
+While areas around the Midwest are experiencing their snowiest start to the Winter in years, areas out west are looking at their slowest start to the water year.

 Other areas like Colorado have seen a fairly soggy past month, but got off to one of the latest starts to winter on record in Denver.
-Kinda like how the northwest was struggling, any shot at moisture fell at once, as rain.
+Similarly, like the northwest was struggling, any shot at moisture fell at once, as rain.

 All of this information comes from the National Integrated Drought Information System, an offshoot of NOAA